PayPal burnishes brand image as mobile use surges

 The company declined to specify the total cost of the marketing campaign, but said it was the largest ever planned for PayPal, which accounts for a large chunk of eBay's overall stock market value and its growth outpaces the rest of the company.

-The U.S. mobile payment market will reach $90 billion by 2017, up from $12.8 billion in 2012, according to Forrester Research.
+The U.S. mobile payment market will reach $90 billion (53.32 billion pounds) by 2017, up from $12.8 billion in 2012, according to Forrester Research.
 Research firm Gartner expects the global market will see a more than threefold rise by 2017 to $721 billion.

 That potential has attracted the likes of Amazon.com Inc, Google Inc and Square Inc. Between 3 percent and 7 percent of consumers worldwide use in-store mobile payments, but up to 27 percent are willing to try, according to Bain & Company.